 - Have a goal to complete a minimum of 30 college credits while still in high school.

 High school students who complete Sophomore Start successfully are able to start at Boise State University as a college sophomore, rather than as a freshman.
-Also, the optimal time for students to begin Sophomore Start is in their sophomore year of high school.
+Also, the point in which students most students begin participating in Sophomore Start is in their sophomore year of high school.

-Fantastic!
-There are students who earn an associate’s degree, or half of a bachelor’s degree, while in high school.
-This is a huge accomplishment.
-A Boise State concurrent enrollment advisor can help you determine how many university credits may be possible for you to earn at a particular high school.
+Students may absolutely earn more than 30 credits as they participate in this option.
+Our program recommends that at least 30 credits be completed to reach sophomore status, but you may exceed this requirement by as many credits as you would like.
+In fact, there are students who earn an associate’s degree, or half of a bachelor’s degree, while in high school.
+A Concurrent Enrollment advisor can help you determine how many college credits may be possible for you to earn at a particular high school.
 Sophomore Start targets the completion of 30 credits for a few reasons:

 - 30 credits is the equivalent of one year of college, which Boise State believes is an attainable goal for a large number of high school students.

-- It places an emphasis on selecting the right courses (credits that meet your selected degree course requirements) instead of completing a lot of credits that may not be applicable to your degree once you fully enroll at Boise State.
+- It places an emphasis on selecting the right courses (credits that meet your selected degree course requirements) instead of completing an array of credits that may not be applicable to your degree once you fully enroll at Boise State.

 - It leaves you time to participate in the extracurricular activities that are important to both your high school and university experiences.

-Sophomore Start may not be for all students taking concurrent enrollment courses, and may not be a good fit for you if you just want to take a few college-level courses.
-Boise State University’s Concurrent Enrollment Program offers a wide array of courses at Treasure Valley high schools, and those requirements are that students have a 3.0 GPA and permission.
-Sophomore Start is specifically for students with a goal to complete a minimum of 30 college-level credits while still in high school
+Sophomore Start is not for all students taking concurrent enrollment courses, and may not be a good fit for you if you only want to take a few college-level courses.
+Boise State University’s Concurrent Enrollment program offers a wide array of courses at partnering Treasure Valley high schools, and those requirements are that students have a 2.7 GPA to participate.
+Sophomore Start is specifically for students that are seeking a significant head start to college, with a defined goal of completing a minimum of 30 college-level credits while still in high school

 If you are interested in the Sophomore Start option, complete and submit an online Pre-Advising Questionnaire.
 Upon review of the completed Pre-Advising Questionnaire, a Boise State Concurrent Enrollment advisor will contact you to schedule an advising session.
-Advising scheduling will be done in January and advising sessions will be held in the spring.
-Parents are encouraged to attend the advising session.
+Advising scheduling will be conducted throughout the school year.
+Parent(s) or guardian(s) are encouraged to attend the advising session.
 Students not eligible to participate will be notified.

 Visit How to Participate for additional details on participating in the Sophomore Start option.